 The final stop on the Freedom Trail is the Bunker Hill Monument.
 This monument commemorates that the first battle of the Revolutionary War was fought right here on Bunker Hill.

 There is also a museum across from the monument that you can add to your Boston itinerary if you like.
-There are artifacts from the battle and a few other items to look at.
+There are artifacts from the battle and a few other items.

 Honestly, this site is a little out of the way.
 I would skip it unless you are just a super Revolutionary War enthusiast.